-When the overcurrent and earth-fault relay module SPCJ 4D24 is linked to the control data communicator SACO 148 D4 over a SPA bus, the module will provide spontaneous event markings e.g. to a printer.
-The events are printed out in the format: time, text which the user may have programmed into SACO 148 D4 and event code.
+When the combined overcurrent and earth-fault relay module SPCJ 4D29 is connected to a data communication unit. e.g. SRIO 1000M, over a fibre-optic SPA bus, the module will spontaneously generate event markings e.g. for a printer.
+The events are printed out in the format: time, text and event code.
+The text can be defined and written by the user into the communication unit.

-The codes E1...E16 and the events represented by these can be included in or excluded from the event reporting by writing an event mask V155 for the overcurrent events and V156 for earth-fault events to the module over the SPA bus.
+The events coded E1...E16 can be included in or excluded from the event reporting by writing an event mask V155 for the overcurrent events and V156 for earth-fault events to the module over the SPA bus.
 The event masks are binary numbers coded to decimal numbers.
 The event codes E1...E8 are represented by the numbers 1, 2, 4...128.
-An event mask is formed by multiplying the above numbers either by 0, event not included in reporting, or 1, event included in reporting and adding up the numbers received, compare the procedure used in calculation of a checksum.
+An event mask is formed by multiplying the above numbers either by 0, event not included in reporting, or 1, event included in reporting and by adding the numbers received.
+Check for the procedure of a manual calculation of the checksum.

-The event masks V155 and V156 may have a value within range 0...255.
-The default value of the overcurrent and earth-fault relay module SPCJ 4D24 is 85 both for overcurrent and earth-fault events, which means that all startings and trippings are included in the reporting, but not the resetting.
+The event masks V155 and V156 may have a value within the range 0...255.
+The default value of the combined overcurrent and earth-fault relay module SPCJ 4D29 is 85 both for overcurrent and earth-fault events, which means that all start and operate events are included in the reporting, but not the resetting.
+Check for the procedure of a manual calculation of the checksum.

-The output signals are monitored by codes E17...E26 and the events represented by these can be included in or excluded from the event reporting by writing an event mask V157 to the module.
+The output signals are monitored by codes E17...E26 and these events can be included in or excluded from the event reporting by writing an event mask V157 to the module.
 The event mask is a binary number coded to a decimal number.
 The event codes E17...E26 are represented by the numbers 1, 2, 4...512.
-An event mask is formed by multiplying the above numbers either by 0, event not included in reporting or 1, event included in reporting and adding up the numbers received, compare the procedure used in calculation of a checksum.
+An event mask is formed by multiplying the above numbers either by 0, event not included in reporting or 1, event included in reporting and by adding the numbers received.
+Check for the procedure of a manual calculation of the checksum.

 The event mask V157 may have a value within the range 0...1024.
-The default value of the overcurrent and earth-fault relay module SPCJ 4D24 is 768 which means that only the operations of the trip relay are included in the reporting.
+The default value of the combined overcurrent and earth-fault relay module SPCJ 4D29 is 768 which means that only the operations are included in the reporting.

-The codes E50...E54 and the events represented by these cannot be excluded from the reporting.
+Codes E50...E54 and the events represented by these cannot be excluded from the reporting.